mcfreund/mcfreund.github.io/_pages/cv.md

 Awards and Honors
 ====

+* <a href="https://ccbs.carney.brown.edu/brainstorm" target="_blank">Winner of BRAINSTORM Challenge 2024</a>
+	* $1.5k cash prize awarded to my team for <a href="https://github.com/mcfreund/seeg-replay" target="_blank">our project</a> examining correlates of associative memory encoding in sEEG data, by the Center for Computational Brain Science at Brown Univ.

 * Dissertation Research Award Winner (2021)
 	* $1k awarded towards dissertation project (WUSTL)

 * <a href="https://psychaging.wustl.edu/" target="_blank">NIH T32 Fellow</a> (2021-2022)
 	* Graduate stipend funded by NIH Aging & Development Training Grant (WUSTL)